-Sometimes when you see a movie that you know nothing about, you are treated with an unknown little treat…a film that will stick with you forever.
-Ex Machina is that movie this year.
+Sometimes, when you see a movie that you know nothing about, you are treated with an unknown little treat – a film that will stick with you forever.
+Ex Machina is the movie this year.
 My comparison here is to the Brad Pitt/Morgan Freeman gem Seven.
-It was a movie in which I knew nothing.
+It was a movie I knew nothing about.
 I had only heard that it was a movie I must see through word of mouth.
-Seven probably has a place forever reserved in my all-time top 25.
+Seven probably has a place in my all-time top 25 forever.
 That’s how good it was.
-But I think a lot of this initially high rating was because of how in awe of it I was when I saw it in a such a small, rickety stage theater converted to a movie theater in Lexington, VA, in the fall of 1997.
+But a lot of this initially high rating was because of how in awe I was when I saw it in such a small, rickety stage theater converted into a movie theater in Lexington, VA, in the fall of 1997.
 Now, Ex Machina is not in the class of Seven.
-But like Seven, it is a gripping, carefully scripted movie, and one that will stay in your head for a very long time after its viewing.
-Ex Machina will be hard to beat for the best movie of the first half of 2015.
+But like Seven, it is a gripping, carefully scripted movie that will stay with you long after you watch it.
+Ex Machina will challenge for best movie of the first half of 2015.

 The best movie of 2014 that has flown under the radar is, without a doubt, J.C.
 Chandor’s (All Is Lost, Margin Call) A Most Violent Year.
 As I will mention in the paragraphs below, this movie is subtly fantastic.
 But before I get into the film, I want to talk about Chandor.
 This guy is quietly establishing himself as a master of two crafts.
-A Most Violent Year is just his third movie, but it is the third for which he has directed and written the screenplay.
-And all three films have earned at least 88% fresh on Rotten Tomatoes even though none made more than $8 million at the box office.
-All three movies are unique from one another, and Chandor has already had the opportunity to work with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
-He has already signed on Mark Wahlberg to star in his next project.
+A Most Violent Year is just his third movie, but it is the third he has directed and written the screenplay for.
+And all three films have earned at least 88% fresh on Rotten Tomatoes, even though none made more than $8 million at the box office.
+All three movies are unique, and Chandor has already worked with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
+He has already signed Mark Wahlberg to star in his next project.
 And while All Is Lost and Margin Call were both unique movie experiences, A Most Violent Year is Chandor’s crowning achievement to date.

 For every one of their blockbusters (True Grit, No Country For Old Men) or every one of their movies with grandiose, almost absurd plots (Fargo, Miller’s Crossing), there are the more subtle, lesser-watched but still critically acclaimed movies (A Serious Man, The Man Who Wasn’t There) by director brothers Joel Coen and Ethan Coen.
 In the mold of this last type of genre comes their first effort in three years, the simple yet thought-provoking Inside Llewyn Davis, a film that stars Oscar Isaac (Drive, Robin Hood) in, perhaps, the surprise performance of the year and the role that will land this talented young actor many more opportunities.
+Continue reading Inside Llewyn Davis (2013)→

 Original review – September 18, 2011 | Updated review August 12, 2013